NOFO

 4. Economy

-In 2024, investments in oil spill response equipment totaled NOK 83.5 million.
-The investments were made to upgrade equipment and to replace equipment that has reached the end of its useful life.
-In addition, there is a commitment for investments of NOK 40.2 million that will be delivered in 2025.
-The investments will be partly financed by loans of NOK 47.8 million.
-Other investments are financed with equity.
+In 2025, investments totaling MNOK 74.9 were made in oil spill response equipment.
+These investments were made to upgrade equipment and replace equipment that had reached the end of its service life.
+In addition, commitments have been made for investments totaling MNOK 35.5, which will be delivered in 2026.
+These investments will be partially financed by a loan of MNOK 39.1.
+The remaining investments are financed with equity.

 As a basis for decisions on investments and upgrades, NOFO draws up a long-term plan to provide predictability for investments (Strategic Investment Plan, SIP), which is revised annually in connection with the preparation of the budget.

-As of 31.12.2024, NOFO’s loan obligations amounted to MNOK 268.
+As of December 31, 2025, NOFO’s loan obligations amounted to MNOK 261.
 These are loans to finance oil spill response equipment and depots.
-The repayment profile follows the estimated technical/economic life of the assets.
-The association has solid liquidity and total current assets at 31.12.24 were NOK 140.3 million.
+The repayment schedule follows the estimated technical/economic useful life of the assets.
+The association has strong liquidity, and total current assets as of December 31, 2025, amounted to MNOK 91.4.

-The business is financed through membership fees and the financial risk is considered to be low.
-The association’s exposure to market risk, credit risk and liquidity risk is also considered to be low even though the association makes some purchases in USD, EUR and DKK.
-The financial statements have been prepared on a going concern basis and give a true and fair view of the business and results.
+The organization is funded through membership dues, and its financial risk is considered low.
+The association’s exposure to market risk, credit risk, and liquidity risk is also considered low, even though the association makes some purchases in USD, EUR, and DKK.
+The financial statements have been prepared on a going-concern basis and present a true and fair view of the association’s operations and results.

 5. NOFO’s strategy

-In the fall of 2024, NOFO’s Board of Directors appointed a working group from NOFO’s members and NOFO’s administration to define a new strategy for NOFO for the next strategy period.
-Central themes from the existing strategy, such as robust and effective oil spill response and cooperation, have been further developed, while development has focused to a greater extent on NOFO’s own development needs to be best positioned for the next phase of oil activities on the Norwegian shelf.
+In the fall of 2024, the board established a working group composed of NOFO members and NOFO staff to define a new strategy for NOFO for the next strategic period, covering the years 2026–2030.
+Key themes from the existing strategy—such as robust and effective oil spill response and collaboration—are being continued and have been further developed, while also focusing on appropriate sizing, efficiency improvements, and modernization.

 6.1 Oil spill response